jlobrien22/CSI-2300-Final-Project/README.md

 4. This will require effort from both of us and will test our understanding of java.
 We plan to create the intial project and server side code the week of 03/11/24, followed by chat server the week after (Week of 3/18/24), and then the user interface the week of 03/25/24.
-The remaining time will be troubleshooting and corrections, as well as, creating a presentation up to the April 10th due date for the presentation.
+The remaining time will be troubleshooting and corrections, as well as, creating a presentation up until the April 10th due date.